estasney/Master_Builders/Lesson 1 - HTML.md

 # HTML
-# Introduction
-## Welcome to the Course!
-As sourcers, the information that we are after is vastly web-based and in an unstructured format.

-Before we cover the fundamentals of Python, it is paramount that you understand how to *Extract* what you need.

-Hopefully you are familiar with the movie, *The Lego Movie*.
-In the movie, *Everything Is Awesome!!!*, everything is ordered and structured according to a plan laid out by *Lord Business*

-However, there are a few Legolians that resist the order and structure laid out before them.
-This small group of "Master Builders" is notorious for breaking apart Lego buildings and building something that they find useful.

-My goal is to inspire you to become "Master Builders" so that you if you can dream it, you can build it!

 ## Why HTML
 Keeping with the Lego analogy, HTML can be thought of as Lego blocks.
 If you've ever played with Legos you know that